imysh578/Self-Study/Rust/rust_lang_book/03_common_programming_concepts/02_data_types.md

 ### 2-1.
 The Tuple Type

 - a number of values with variety of types into one compound type
-- fixed length: onece declared, cannot change the size of it
+- fixed length: once declared, cannot change the size of it
 - `()`: list of values inside parentheses

 Filename: **src/main.rs**